Huddle Metric Library

 • Creating a Huddle Metric

-Your metrics are the areas your employees will provide feedback on when making their regular Teamgage Huddle submission and what will be measured and improved by your teams.
-Creating a new Metric Log into Teamgage Click on Huddle > Metrics from the ...
+Metrics are the areas your employees provide feedback on during their regular Teamgage Huddle submissions.
+They guide what will be measured and improved by your teams.
+Creating a New Metric Log into Teamgage Click on Huddle > Metrics from the ...

 • Tailoring Your Huddle Metrics With A Teamgage Expert